 Make sure to establish an understanding between you and your roommate(s) from the start, and it will pay off tenfold in fostering a positive and comfortable living arrangement in the future.

-There are a plethora of web pages dedicated to rentals and sublets in Seattle.
+There is a plethora of web pages dedicated to rentals and sublets in Seattle.
 It’s easy to get bogged down, so a good place to start is always Craigslist.
-Though this well-known listing site often gets a bad rap, it can be a goldmine for housing.
+Though this well-known listing site often gets a bad rap, it can be a gold mine for housing.
 You can even narrow down your search to “sublets & temporary” in order to maximize your chances of finding an ideal fit.
 Remember that Craigslist listings are not moderated, so always contact references and never visit a listed property alone.

 Sometimes finding a sublet for is just more hassle than it’s worth.
 If you want to cut back your browsing time and streamline your search, you may want to go with a furnished rental during your time in Seattle.